ericyang1029/rustviz/README.md

 ## Visualization Limitations

 Some features are still being built.
 As of now, we are limited to:
+- Trying to figure out the method to identify erroroneous move
 - No branching logic
 - No looping
 - No explicit lifetime annotation